hashicorp/packer-plugin-vsphere/.web-docs/components/builder/vsphere-supervisor/README.md

 - It uses a `kubeconfig` file to connect to the vSphere Supervisor cluster.
 - It uses the [VM-Operator API](https://vm-operator.readthedocs.io/en/latest/concepts/) to deploy and configure the source virtual machine.
-- It cna use Packer provisioners to customize the virtual machine after establishing a successful connection.
+- It can use Packer provisioners to customize the virtual machine after establishing a successful connection.
 - It publishes the customized virtual machine as a new virtual machine image to the designated content library in vSphere.